 If you have an adverse credit history to begin with, you don’t want to weaken it further by applying for multiple ‘hard’ credit checks while you’re trying to secure a mortgage.
 Always ask your mortgage broker or potential lender to carry out quotation searches instead of full credit searches wherever possible, as these will not leave a record on your credit file.

-4. Settle as many of your debts as you can
+- Settle as many of your debts as you can.

 We know it’s easier said than done, but the more debts you can clear, the better.
 Doing so will prove to the lender that you are serious about sorting out your finances – and getting rid of a few monthly payments will greatly improve your debt-to-income ratio, which may be used during your affordability assessment to calculate how much money you can afford to put towards your monthly mortgage repayments.

-6. If you have no credit history, start using credit responsibly
+- If you have no credit history, start using credit responsibly.

-Provide us with a credit report today, and uncover the issues that could be affecting your credit score!
+Uncover the issues that could be affecting your credit score!
 Click here to access your free credit report with the three top credit agencies all in one report!
+(Try it FREE for 30 days, then £14.99 a month - cancel anytime).

 Here’s what you need to do to secure the best possible mortgage deal if you’re a sole trader, you’re in a partnership or you’re working for your own limited company:

-• Gather proof of income in the form of bank statements, filed company accounts and/or SA302s
+- Gather proof of your main income in the form of bank statements, filed company accounts and/or SA302s

-It’s our job to take the hassle out of the mortgaging or remortgaging process.
+It’s our job to take the hassle out of the mortgaging or remortgaging process with expert financial advice for those on a self-employed income.
 We’ll help you cut through the jargon, identify what you need for a winning application, and collect all the necessary paperwork according to your lender’s requirements.
 We can also liaise with other third parties, including accountants and solicitors, leaving you more time to focus on running your business during what could otherwise be a stressful and frustrating time.

-We’ve made it easier than ever for you to fit your search for your ideal mortgage around your work and family life, too.
+We’ve made it easier than ever for you to fit your search for your ideal mortgage – with affordable monthly repayments – around your work and family life, too.
 We offer appointments any time between 8am and 8pm, even on weekends.

 Contact us now to book your free, no-obligation chat and start generating quotes for your self-employed mortgage today!